Title

 For more information, please visit www.P65Warnings.ca.gov.

-• Q: What type of binding does this book have?
-A: The book is available in hardcover binding, which provides durability and a premium feel.
+- Q: What type of binding does the book have?
+A: The book is bound in hardcover.
+This ensures durability and a premium feel for readers.